Oleksandra2020/Films_research/README.md

 # map_generator

 map_generator is a Python module which deals with finding the films that were directed nearby to the given coordinates and prints it out on a map.
 This layer is called "Films_map".
 Second layer colours the given country in green and the others in blue.
-Also, I used csv file I generated in my last homework about IMDB database research about the most popular genre among directed films in the country and printed it out on the layer.
+Also, I used 'result2.csv' file I generated in my last homework about IMDB database research about the most popular genre among directed films in the country and printed it out on the layer.

 ## Pre-installings